IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/getting-started-linux.md

 This will create the emulator if it has not been created before and then start it.

+## Installing the example application on a custom device

+Some features of the IndiGO example application require system permissions.
+For instance, you won't be able to play music using Spotify nor use HVAC features.
+If you want to install the example app on a different emulator or device, you need to make sure that it is signed with the corresponding platform key.

+The platform key and password files are in the `keystore` directory.
+Drop in your platform keys replacing the existing ones in that directory, rebuild and deploy.

 ## Get API Keys

 You should have received API keys from TomTom.
 Those should be used in the